Common Divorce Questions

 If you are considering divorce, we want to help you understand what you can expect and what you may be wondering moving forward.

-Below are a few of the most common questions Alexandria and Fairfax County spouses wonder about divorce:
+Below are a few of the most common questions Springfield and Fairfax County spouses wonder about divorce:

 How Do I Choose An Attorney?

 As you search for a divorce lawyer, you may wonder what factors you should be considering.

 One of the first things to look for is experience.
 A lawyer’s job is to look out for your interests and navigate through the law for you.
 The more experience a lawyer has, the more effectively they can do this.
 Attorney Russell Ray has over 30 years of experience, meaning 30 years of navigating through Virginia’s laws, giving legal advice based on that experience and successfully resolving divorces.

 You should also consider the size of the firm.
 Large firms take on a huge volume of cases and are unable to offer personal attention.
 At a small firm, you will be able to communicate with your attorney whenever needed and your attorney has more time to get to know you and your case.